Mr. Brendan Symth, MLA

 |Namadgi National Park||105 900|

-Under the Memorandum of Understanding (MOU), the Australian Alps Liaison Committee (AALC) is established with a senior manager from each of the signatory land management agencies and the Commonwealth Government.
+Under the MOU, the Australian Alps Liaison Committee (AALC) is established with a senior manager from each of th signatory land management agencies and the Commonwealth Government.
 The function of the AALC is to coordinate the development and implementation of a cooperative works program and to implement the MOU within the context of each agency’s own policies.

-To assist in achieving the objectives of the MOU, a financial contribution is made by each of the participating agencies.
-The responsibility for financial management is vested with the agency providing the Program Coordinator position.
-During the reporting period, the ACT Parks & Conservation Service (Environment ACT) provided the necessary financial management support for the program.
+To assist in the achievement of the objectives of the MOU, a financial contribution is made by each of the participating agencies.
+The responsibility for financial management is vested with the agency providing the Alps Program Coordinator position.
+During the reporting period, the ACT Parks & Conservation Srvice (Environment ACT) provided the financial management support for the Alps program.

 A total annual budget of $400,000 is provided from the agencies with Victoria, New South Wales and the Commonwealth governments contributing $120,000 each and the Australian Capital Territory $40,000.